jtay/personal-site/index.markdown

 If you'd like to get in touch, please contact me via [email](mailto:hi@jtay.co.uk).

-*I work at a minimum freelancer rate of £480 / day.*
+*My freelance rate is £480 / day.*

 ---